hazelement/pandoc_resume/markdown/resume.md

 **Achievement Highlights:**

 * Excelled in rapid application development and prototyping to meet customer satisfaction
-* Cooperated with business team to define project milestones using the Agile Method
+* Cooperated with business team to define project milestones using Agile Method
 * Introduced and designed micro-service infrastructure to reduce development cycle and maintenance overhead using docker containerization

 **Featured Projects:**